-From: FAJA (Farrug Jafery)

-DUGL (Doug Langa); UCO (Ulrich Christian Otte); SALR (Steve Albers); DDME (David Moore); To:

-MPDU (Pia D'Urbano)

-CC: CBLE (Craig Bleifer); BKNO (Bill Knott); RDZI (Rich DeNunzio); FCC (Franco Cognata); EDCI (Ed

-Cinca); ELIV (Elena Livshina); BLMI (Blandine Lacroix); JTCX (Jack Cox)

-Sent: 11/21/2018 5:56:47 PM

-Subject: PC Vote - CA Notification of Planned Price Increase for Victoza & Execution of 2019 Planned Price

-Increases

-Attachments: 2019 List Price Alignment.pptx

-Dear Pricing Committee,

-Please recall that on Aug 30 PC discussion around 2019 list price, PC concluded on the following:

-Monitor the market in 4Q18 and Jan.
-2019 to determine if other major pharma companies are taking list price.
-If the market supports it, we would continue to take a list price increase in 2019 across our portfolio (with the exception of NovoLog, NovoLog Mix and Novolin)

-Continue to stick to our pricing pledge and do not anchor to another benchmark such as NHE (Nat'l Healthcare Estimate)

-Limit any price increases to once per year per brand
+- From: FAJA (Farruq Jafery) То: DUGL (Doug Langa); UCO (Ulrich Christian Otte); SALR (Steve Albers); DDME (David Moore); MPDU (Pia D'Urbano) CC: CBLE (Craig Bleifer); BKNO (Bill Knott); RDZI (Rich DeNunzio); FCC (Franco Cognata); EDCI (Ed Cinca); ELIV (Elena Livshina); BLMI (Blandine Lacroix); JTCX (Jack Cox) Sent: 11/21/2018 5:56:47 PM Subject: PC Vote - CA Notification of Planned Price Increase for Victoza & Execution of 2019 Planned Price Increases Attachments: 2019 List Price Alignment.pptx Dear Pricing Committe ee, Please recall that on A Aug 30 PC discussion around 2019 list price, PC concluded on the following: list price.
+If th portfolio (with Continue to st Healthcare Est harket in 4Q18 and Jan.
+2019 to determine if other major pharma companies are taking the market supports it, we would continue to take a list price increase in 2019 across our the exception of NovoLog, NovoLog Mix and Novolin) tick to our pricing pledge and do not anchor to another benchmark such as NHE (Nat'l imate) e increases to once per year per brand

-In November 2018, Novo Nordisk learned that Pfizer intended to increase the list price for 41 of its products (or 10% of its portfolio) effective January 15, 2019.
-323 Novo Nordisk also discovered that Bristol Myers Squibb and Allergan would do the same in January 2019.
-324 After learning of these list price increases, Mr. Jafery immediately emailed Novo Nordisk's USPC and requested a vote to move forward with all "other 2019 planned increases effective February 1 instead of June 2019."325 Novo Nordisk would ultimately proceed with its 2019 planned list price increases and vote to increase Levemir's and Tresiba's list prices by 4.9%.
-326 On January 8, 2019, Levemir cost \$308.14 per vial and \$462.21 for pens.327 e.
+In November 2018, Novo Nordisk learned that Pfizer intended to increase the list price for 41 of its products (or 10% of its portfolio) effective January 15, 2019.323 Novo Nordisk also discovered that Bristol Myers Squibb and Allergan would do the same in January 2019.324 After learning of these list price increases, Mr. Jafery immediately emailed Novo Nordisk's USPC and requested a vote to move forward with all "other 2019 planned increases effective February 1 instead of June 2019."325 Novo Nordisk would ultimately proceed with its 2019 planned list price increases and vote to increase Levemir's and Tresiba's list prices by 4.9%.326 On January 8, 2019, Levemir cost \$308.14 per vial and \$462.21 for pens.327 e.
 Beyond Long-Acting Insulin: Companies Used Shadow Pricing Across Multiple Product Lines

 Novo Nordisk was not the only company that mimicked its competitor's price increases, nor was the practice limited to long-acting insulins.
 Documents produced by Eli Lilly and Sanofi show that these companies, at a minimum, closely tracked and responded to price increases.
-For example, on May 30 2014, company officials at Eli Lilly proposed increasing the list prices of Humalog and Humulin by 9.9%.
-328 At the time, the list prices for these drugs were \$184.30 per
+For